Back to Glossary

 Is Sortio free like Belvedere was?

-Sortio is free to start with 50 AI credits, so you can experience AI-powered file sorting without paying anything.
-For power users who need more credits and advanced features like watch folders and scheduled runs, the Pro plan is $14.99/month or $99/year.
+Sortio is free to start with a one-time AI trial allowance, so you can experience AI-powered file sorting without paying anything.
+For power users who need more AI usage and advanced features like watch folders and on-change automations, the Pro plan is $14.99/month or $99/year.
 While Belvedere was free, it was also unsupported and eventually abandoned.
 Sortio is actively developed and maintained.

 Can Sortio replicate my old Belvedere rules exactly?